shizen-yasei/ronin-php/README.txt

 == FEATURES:

-* Provides tests for Local File Inclusion (LFI) and Remote File Inclusion (RFI).
+* Provides tests for Local File Inclusion (LFI) and Remote File Inclusion (RFI) that are built into the URI::HTTP class.
-* Provides a AJAX RFI console using jQuery and YAML.
+* Provides a PHP-RPC client and server designed to work in hostile environments (such as RFI vulnerable web-apps).

 == INSTALL: